AllenInstitute/scrattch.taxonomy/Taxonomy_list.md

 ## BICCN M1 Zemke et al. 2023

-From Zemke et al. 2023 we are providing a taxonomy of motor cortex for each species.
+From Zemke et al. 2023 we are providing a taxonomy of motor cortex per species.

 | Taxonomy | S3-URI |
 | -------- | ------ |